cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 ## Escape character

 An escape character is a character that invokes an alternative interpretation of the following character.
 Sometimes it is also used to insert unallowed characters in a string.
 An escape character is a backslash '\' followed by a character (or characters).
+Some of the keywords/characters which you might to escape are as follows:

+- `*`: Asterisk.
+- `.`: Dot.
+- `[`: Left square bracket.
+- `]`: Right square bracket.
+- `?`: Question mark.
+- `$`: Dollar sign.
+- `^`: Caret
+- `/`: Forward slash
+- `\`: Backward slash

 Let's try to understand this with examples.
 For this tutorial, create a file 'input3.txt' and put the following text in it:
 ```